Cellular agriculture is the production of agricultural products from cell cultures.

 How to make cellular products with cellular agriculture

 Most cellular products exist in tissues.
 Tissues are made outside the body in a process called tissue engineering.
-Cells from a particular are assembled on a scaffold (to grow on) with serum (food for the cells to feed on while they grow) in an environment that promotes growth.
+Cells from a particular species and tissue type are assembled on a scaffold (to grow on) with serum (food for the cells to feed on while they grow) in an environment that promotes growth.

 Today, tissue engineering is a relatively new scientific pursuit, with a focus on clinical applications such as growing skin for burn victims, or organs for patients requiring organ transplantation.
 The focus is on the tissue having a biological function -- in other words, the tissue engineered organ needs to be able to work in a living person.